How Does Gilead's Remdesivir Work for CoronaVirus - Covid19 and SARS

 The same thing can be said for influenza (flu virus - different families).

-There are distinct mutations or differences with the coronavirus covid19 that make it particularly dangerous.
+There are distinct mutations or differences with the SARS members of this family that make it particularly dangerous.

 - It has an affinity for ACE2 receptors in our lungs/heart